-- decisions of the board made under section 54 of the Act relating to reprisal complaints (note: under the Act these decisions may be referred by the board to an arbitrator). - decisions of the board made under section 71 of the Act relating to a variance from a regulation (note: under the Act these decisions of the board are final and are not subject to reconsideration or appeal). - decisions of the board under section 154 of the Act relating to whether a cause of action is removed by Part 4 of the Act (note: under the Act these decisions may be appealed directly to the Appeal Tribunal). - decisions of the board made under section 154 of the Act regarding an employer's request for access to information relating to a claim for compensation (note: under the Act these decisions may be appealed directly to the Appeal Tribunal). - decisions that are administrative or incidental in nature.
+- e. decisions of the board or an arbitrator made under section 55 of the Act relating to reprisal complaints. - f. decisions of the board made under section 71 of the Act relating to a variance from a regulation (note: under the Act these decisions of the board are final and are not subject to reconsideration or appeal). - g. decisions of the board under section 154 of the Act relating to whether a cause of action is removed by Part 4 of the Act (note: under the Act these decisions may be appealed directly to the Appeal Tribunal). - h. decisions of the board made under section 154 of the Act regarding an employer's request for access to information relating to a claim for compensation (note: under the Act these decisions may be appealed directly to the Appeal Tribunal). - i. decisions that are administrative or incidental in nature.